byronf01/2021-IEEE-GRSS-DataFusionContest-CS175-2024/README.md

 - A basic convolutional neural network to perform segmentation, located in `src/models/supervised/segmentation_cnn.py`
 - A modified FCN-ResNet model, located in `src/models/supervised/resnet_transfer.py`

-We also developed a fourth model: a pretrained AugReg Vision Transformer (ViT) which has been modified to this task's requirements.
+We also developed a fourth model: a pretrained transformer model for semantic segmentation, [SegFormer](https://huggingface.co/docs/transformers/en/model_doc/segformer), which has been modified to this task's requirements.
+It consists of hierarchical encoding blocks to transform the data followed by an MLP decoder head which performs the segmentation task.

 ## Getting Started